Maths > Algebraic geometry > Algebraic tori

 This linear map always preserves the coalgebra structure,

-is a homomorphism it also preserves the algebra structure.
+and because is a homomorphism it also preserves the algebra structure.

 And so the anti-equivalence between algebraic groups and Hopf algebras gives a unique homomorphism